How to Migrate VMware to OpenStack in 3 Ways?

 By creating backups of the source virtualization and restoring them to the target virtualization, Vinchin Backup & Recovery simply completes the V2V migration that takes other methods numerous steps.

-The once-complex data migration from VMware to OpenStack concludes with 3 steps and requires no command lines because of Vinchin Backup & Recovery, which integrates VM backup, data recovery, and V2V migration into one software to maximize operational efficiency.
-You can download the free trial of the solution and explore more practical features such as data reduction and anti-ransomware protection now.
+Vinchin Backup & Recovery integrates VM backup, data recovery, and V2V migration into one software to maximize operational efficiency.
+You can try the full-featured 60-day free trial of the it and explore more practical features now.

 Share on: